Taman Tun Dr Ismail MRT station: Retail outlet

 The station formerly had a FamilyMart convenience store, which was located at the unpaid section of the station concourse level.

+In late 2025, a myNEWS convenience store branch had been opened in place of the aforementioned FamilyMart store.

 Feeder bus services

 With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several residential areas in Taman Tun Dr Ismail, Damansara Utama and Damansara Jaya.
 The feeder buses operate from the station's feeder bus stops at both entrances of the station.